ageapps/polymer-style-guide/README.md

 <a name="this"></a>
 ## "this" Context

-When calling functions or variables defined inside the component the `this` variable is called many times.
-Whenever a function changes context, like `Promises` or JavaScript's own functions, the `bind` function will be used to pass the `this` variable and keep context.
+Usually, the `this` variable can be called multiple times inside a function.
+Whenever a function changes context, like in `Promises` or JavaScript's own functions, the `bind` function will be used to pass the `this` variable and keep context.

 ### Example
   ```javascript